The patent examination process.

 If the application is not withdrawn, an applicant is afforded an opportunity to amend the application in the light of the section 29 search report and opinion.

-Any amendments must be submitted within 4 months.
-If the applicant fails, before the expiry of the 4 month period, to submit either amendments to the application or a statement setting out the reasons why the applicant considers that no such amendments are necessary, the application may be refused.
+Any amendments must be submitted within eighteen months from the priority or filing date, or within six months of the date of issue by the Controller to the applicant of a copy of the section 29 report and opinion (whichever is later).
+If the applicant fails, before the expiry of this period, to submit either amendments to the application or a statement setting out the reasons why the applicant considers that no such amendments are necessary, the application may be refused.

 Following the response of the applicant, the application including the search report and written opinion as to patentability will be examined to determine whether the invention is novel (is it new?), if there is an inventive step (is the difference between what is known in that area of technology and the invention an obvious step?) and if the invention is something that can be patented.
 The examination will determine if the application meets the legal requirements set out in the Patents Act and Rules.